5 exercises scientifically proven to boost libido

 Let’s look at possible exercises that might boost libido and sexual health.

-5. Swimming: Similar to walking, swimming for just 30 minutes three times weekly might boost sex drive, according to another Harvard study.
-And swimming can result in weight loss, which also improves sexual endurance.
+Similar to walking, swimming for just 30 minutes three times weekly might boost sex drive.
+It can also result in weight loss, which improves sexual endurance.

 On a final note, it’s unclear exactly how much exercise per week is truly needed to boost libido.
 Some research examining sexual function in men supports the notion that 2 hours of strenuous exercise, like running or swimming, may help.
 Alternatively, 3.5 hours of moderate exercise or 6 hours of light exercise may do the trick.